mozilla-releng/balrog/docs/source/infrastructure.rst

 .. image:: create-release.png

 Creating the release will fire some Taskcluster tasks that create and push docker images to Dockerhub.
-This will kick-off the deployment pipeline in Jenkins.
-This pipeline is responsible for deploying our production infrastructure.
-At this point, no actual production deployment is done, but the pipeline will be ready for later.
+Wait for these to complete before proceeding to step 2.

 2. Kick-off the deployment pipeline in ArgoCD.
 This can be done by running the "Pull and Push Docker Image" Github Action like so: